 - multi-master This should be set when you have multiple masters for a zone and the addresses refer to different machines.
 If yes, named will not log when the serial number on the master is less than what named currently has.
-The default is no. - dnssec-enable Enable DNSSEC support in named.
-Unless set to yes, named behaves as if it does not support DNSSEC.
+The default is no. - dnssec-enable This indicates whether DNSSEC-related resource records are to be returned by named.
+If set to no, named will not return DNSSEC-related resource records unless specifically queried for.
 The default is yes. - dnssec-validation Enable DNSSEC validation in named.
 Note dnssec-enable also needs to be set to yes to be effective.
 If set to no, DNSSEC validation is disabled.
 If set to auto, DNSSEC validation is enabled, and a default trust-anchor for the DNS root zone is used.
 If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trusted-keys or managed-keys statement.
-The default is yes. - dnssec-accept-expired Accept expired signatures when verifying DNSSEC signatures.
-The default is no. Setting this option to yes leaves named vulnerable to replay attacks. - querylog Specify whether query logging should be started when named starts.
-If querylog is not specified, then the query logging is determined by the presence of the logging category queries. - check-names This option is used to restrict the character set and syntax of certain domain names in master files and/or DNS responses received from the network.
-The default varies according to usage area.
-For master zones the default is fail.
-For slave zones the default is warn.
-For answers received from the network (response) the default is ignore.
+The default is yes.